Gustavo6046/Indusferno/docs/index.md

 tycoon simulator for ZDoom.
 It is, of course, still themed around Doom, but gameplay will be quite different.

+And now, for a cute little industrial smokestack from the underworld. :)

 ![(Small rendition of the Indusferno logo)](indusferno-logo-small.svg)